tangihamajumder/Crime_Data_Analysis/README.md

 # Crime_Data_Analysis
 #Here I am accessing the .csv file from my drive,
 #But you can get and use this for your project from this drive link "https://drive.google.com/file/d/1Ugi-yYWJnoiev5cXkDYWVE0QpPvUcnhb/view?usp=drive_link"
+#also, you can visit this link to get data "https://catalog.data.gov/dataset/crime-data-from-2020-to-present"

 Here, I used crime data of Los Angeles from 2020 to the present
 #here are six figures I have  shown in my project